chris-misa/mace/mod/README.md

 2) wait for packets to return
 3) repeat

+Assume measurement code is a single thread, the kernel might be multithreaded, and the irq hits the same receive thread.
+Assume no UDP corking?

 Standard events:
 `sendto / recvmsg` system calls in userspace.
 `net_dev_xmit / netif_recv_skb` events on target device in kernel space.